francesco75/Italy_Wines/README.md

 ## Testing Browsers
 - The Testing Browser tests  the website on the different browser and checks the different like the picture size  responsive navbar and scripts jquery .
-- Google
+- Google Chrome
-   - All the pages respond very well and jquery library work very well.
+   - All the pages respond very well and jquery library and angular events work very well.
      The Navigation Bar works perfect.
      Final  Testig is good
-- Google chrome

 - Internet Explorer
     - Message Script: Internet Explorer resctired from running scripts or Activex Controls.Button  Allow Block Content.